Bismakhalid798/Biometric-Verification/README.md

 ## 🚀 Features

 - Automatic finger detection using YOLOv8
+- Angle Correction of detected images using ViT
 - Advanced image enhancement pipeline
 - Ridge orientation and frequency analysis
 - Gabor filtering for ridge structure enhancement
+- Fingerprints enhancement using GANs
 - RESTful API with base64 output for integration

 ---